The art of stillness

-In previous guest posts, Tal showcased her visually stunning series, Directed Randomness, which explores the relationship between control and chaos; Golden Scars, which examines the ancient craft of repairing broken pottery with powdered gold (known as Kintsugi); and Komorebi, the Japanese term for the interplay of light on leaves in her chapter, “Trees & Light”, part of the ongoing collaborative project, Visualizing the Invisible, with Fiona Morehouse.
+In previous guest posts, Tal showcased her visually stunning series, Directed Randomness, which explores the relationship between control and chaos; Golden Scars, which examines the ancient craft of repairing broken pottery with powdered gold (known as Kintsugi); and Komorebi, the Japanese term for the interplay of light on leaves in her chapter, TREES & LIGHT, part of an ongoing collaborative book project with American artist, Fiona Morehouse.

 Absence of any sound or noise; stillness.

 The state or fact of being silent; muteness.